Goal 9. Ethical and Civic Responsibility

 course, Women in Politics (Diversity), 3 Cr.

-course, Religious Pluralism, 3 Cr.
+course, Religious Diversity in America, 3 Cr.

 course (6), Comparative Religious Ethics, 3 Cr.